Rankings vs Reality: The Rise of Asia.

 CAPACITY:

-Research capacity is fundamentally driven by human capital (but automated research using AI and robotics may become significant in the future).
-The total number of researchers includes staff outside of academia; however, it provides an indication of a nation’s total R&D capacity.
-China’s research capacity is currently characterized by rapid expansion.
-This growth is reflective of both population scale and a strategic economic pivot from low-cost manufacturing toward R&D-intensive sectors, such as advanced electronics and automotive engineering.
+Research capacity is fundamentally driven by human capital (automated research using AI / robotics may become significant in the future).
+Similar to GERD the total number of researchers includes staff from all sectors and is an indication of a nation’s total R&D capacity.

 OUTPUT AND IMPACT:

-An analysis of research outputs (scholarly articles) and citation impact reveals a shift in Asian research.
+An analysis of research outputs (scholarly articles) and citation impact (citations per papers) reveals a shift in Asian research.
 Between 2016 and 2025, China’s annual research output more than doubled, and now surpasses that of the United States.
 India saw similar growth over the same period, but the total volume is less than half of China’s.

 Other nations experienced a modest increase of approximately 30% but Japan’s growth was lower.
-Despite this rapid scaling of volume, China has successfully maintained its citations per paper relative to global peers, suggesting that quality has not been sacrificed for quantity.
+Despite this rapid scaling of volume, China has successfully maintained its citations per paper relative to global peers, suggesting that research quality has not been sacrificed for quantity.
 India and Japan are lagging other countries for citation impact, suggesting room for improvement.

 Notes2